Streamline your supply chain operations with Lowry Solutions. Catch live demos, meet us at Modex 2024!

 Tightening regulations

 In many industries, the administrations or organizations in power are tightening regulations when it comes to recalls.
-Having full product traceability is absolutely vital to any company’s reputation and success.
+Having full product traceability with tools such as RFID technology is absolutely vital to any company’s reputation and success.
 Recalls are catastrophic for any that do not have lot control methods in place.
-In the event of a recall, lot control methods make it much easier to stick to regulations.
+In the event of a recall, lot control methods supported by RFID technology make it much easier to stick to regulations.

 No lot control?
 You’ll have to face the consequences.

-Imagine that your phone rings in the middle of the night.
-It’s a supplier of yours telling you that one of their items has been recalled because it has an ingredient that is making customers ill.
-You hang up the phone in a panic.
-You have no way of telling which batch of product is causing the problem.
-You know that if you do not provide a full report within the hour, you will be faced with hard consequences that range from a tarnished brand reputation to huge fines.
-But what if you do not have the resources to pull the report that you need?
+Imagine your phone rings in the middle of the night.
+A supplier informs you that one of their products has been recalled due to an ingredient making customers ill.
+Panic sets in—you have no way of identifying which batch is causing the issue.
+You also know that if you cannot deliver a detailed report within the hour, you could face severe consequences, from damage to your brand reputation to costly fines.
+But what if you lack the right tools and resources to generate the report quickly?

 Lot Control is vital for: